-We have analysed the performance of our school's disadvantaged pupils during the 2022/23 academic year using Early Years performance data, Key Stage 1 performance data, phonics check results and our own internal assessments.
+We have analysed the performance of our school's disadvantaged pupils during the 2023/24 academic year using Early Years performance data, key stage 1 performance data, phonics check results and our own internal assessments.

-DfE has shared our school's 2022 performance data with us, to help us better understand the impact of the pandemic on our pupils and how this varies between different groups of pupils.
-COVID-19 had a significant impact on the education system and this disruption affected schools and pupils differently, and because of this, it is more difficult to interpret why the results are as they are using the data alone.
+DfE has shared our school's 2023 performance data with us, to help us better understand the impact of the pandemic on our pupils and how this varies between different groups of pupils.
+COVID-19 has still had impact on the education system and early intervention process.

-To help us gauge the performance of our disadvantaged pupils we compared our results to those for disadvantaged and non-disadvantaged pupils at a national and regional level (although these comparisons are to be considered with caution given the caveats stated above).
-We also looked at these comparisons using pre-pandemic scores for 2019, in order to assess how the performance of our disadvantaged pupils has changed during this period.
+To help us gauge the performance of our disadvantaged pupils we compared our results to those for disadvantaged and non-disadvantaged pupils at a national and regional level.
+We also looked at these comparisons using pre-pandemic scores for 2019.